 Tesfaye S, Boulton AJ, Dyck PJ, et al; Toronto Diabetic Neuropathy Expert Group.
 Diabetic neuropathies: update on definitions, diagnostic criteria, estimation of severity, and treatments.
 Diabetes Care.
 2010 Oct;33(10):2285-93. doi: 10.2337/dc10-1303.
 Review.
 Erratum in: Diabetes Care.
 2010 Dec;33(12):2725.
 PubMed PMID: 20876709; PubMed Central PMCID: PMC2945176.

-Etiology, Pathogenesis, Clinical Features, DiagnosisTop
+Etiology, Pathogenesis, Clinical FeaturesTop

-Diabetic neuropathy is the most frequent chronic complication of diabetes mellitus.
+Diabetic neuropathy is the most frequent chronic complication of diabetes mellitus (DM), present in 20% of patients with type 1 DM after 20 years of disease duration and in 10% to 15% of newly diagnosed patients with type 2 DM (50% after 10 years of disease duration).
 Metabolic abnormalities and changes in blood vessels supplying the nerves result in segmental demyelination, axonal atrophy and degeneration, and atrophy of neurons of the anterior horns and intervertebral ganglia; they may be accompanied by features of neuronal regeneration and changes in blood vessels supplying the nerves.
-Diabetic neuropathy is a diagnosis of exclusion.
-Nondiabetic neuropathies may be present in patients with diabetes mellitus and may be treatable.
-Diabetic neuropathy is classified as peripheral or autonomic.
+Causative factors include persistent hyperglycemia, microvascular insufficiency, oxidative and nitrosative stress, defective neurotropism, and autoimmune-mediated nerve destruction.

 a) Small-fiber function: Pinprick and temperature sensation.

 b) Large-fiber function: Vibration perception, ankle reflex, and proprioceptive sensation.